timothywong731/timothywong731.github.io/_pages/projects.md

 Large models get the headlines, but small models do much of the real work.
 A model with a few hundred million parameters fits on a laptop, a phone or a single office server, and for many focused tasks that is all you need.

 - **Smart, efficient and focused.** A small model tuned for a specific job can match a far larger general model on that job.
 Inference is rapid, even on edge devices and modest hardware.
-- **Private by design.** Small models can be fine-tuned on internal data and deployed entirely on premise.
+- **Private by design.** Small models can be trained and fine-tuned on internal data.
+The entire workflow can be deployed entirely on premise.
 Your data never leaves your network, which matters in regulated industries such as energy, finance and government.
 - **Fast, local and yours.** Responses arrive with low latency, there are no per-token API bills, and everything works offline.
 You hold the weights, so the model can never be withdrawn, altered or priced out from under you.
 - **Cheap to run.** A small model draws a fraction of the power and cost of a large one.
 That makes it practical to serve many users, run continuously, or embed in products where a large model would never fit the budget.